Talha-T/neistion/README.md

         Examples:
         ```ts
         {
-            key: String
+            key: String,
+            number: Number,
+            isCool: Boolean
         }
         ```
-        or, as a Typescript class:
+        or, as a Typescript class using power of decorators:
         ```ts
         import { sandhandsProp } from "neistion";
         class ApiParameterType {